 - You will lie on your back and place your feet on footrests called stirrups.
-Your caregiver will gently insert a device called a speculum into your vagina.
+Your healthcare provider will gently insert a device called a speculum into your vagina.
 The speculum is used to spread the walls of your vagina so he can see your cervix.
 He will use a thin brush or cotton swab to collect cells from the inside of your cervix.

-- Your caregiver will also collect cells from the surface of your cervix with a plastic or wooden tool called a spatula.
+- Your healthcare provider will also collect cells from the surface of your cervix with a plastic or wooden tool called a spatula.
 He may also gently scrape the upper part of your vagina for a sample.
 The samples are placed in a container with liquid or on a glass slide.
 They are sent to a lab and examined for abnormal cells.

 How often do I need a Pap smear?

 Pap smears are usually done every 1 to 3 years.
 You may need a Pap smear more often if you have any of the following:

 - Positive test result for the human papillomavirus (HPV)

 - Cervical intraepithelial neoplasm or cervical cancer